Holic75/KingmakerRebalance/README.md

 - Skald with following archetypes: Urban Skald, Herald of the Horn and War Drummer.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers) with skald Inpiring Rage.
-Also an ability was added to reject rage either from skald Inspired Rage or Rage Spell, everyone should get it at lvl 1, for already exisitng characters you will need to respec them to level 1 to get this ability.
+Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1, for already exisitng characters you will need to respec them to level 1 to get this ability.

 Mod introduces following new feats : Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.